opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (9)	The Court may reject bundles of authorities that are not in compliance with sub- paragraph (8) above, and in exercising its discretion as to costs, take such non-compliance into account.

 (10)	Only authorities which are relevant or necessary for the trial or hearing may be included in the bundle.
 No bundle of authorities is necessary in cases where parties are not relying on any authority at the trial or hearing.
-In cases where the Court is of the opinion that costs have been wasted by the inclusion of unnecessary authorities, the Court will have no hesitation in making a special order for costs against the relevant party.</li>
+In cases where the Court is of the opinion that costs have been wasted by the inclusion of unnecessary authorities, the Court will have no hesitation in making a special order for costs against the relevant party.

 (11)	Where bundles of authorities are filed through the Electronic Filing Service, the following applies: